Cross-Validation in Bipartite Networks

-The study of bipartite community detection dates back to the seminal work of \citet{barber2007bimod}, who extended modularity maximization to two-mode networks through a “bi-modularity” objective.
-Subsequent developments have followed similar principles -- optimizing modularity-like criteria \citep{Guimera2007module,liu2010community,pesantez2017efficient,ZHOU2018novel}, projecting bipartite networks onto one-mode representations \citep{Alzahrani2016}, or adopting hierarchical and Bayesian-MCMC formulations \citep{Larremore2014infer, larremore2020bayes,tamarit2020hierarchical}.
-Although these approaches have found empirical success, they typically lack theoretical guarantees for model selection.
-From a statistical perspective, recent progress has analyzed specific algorithms under the bipartite stochastic block model when the number of communities are given, such as spectral clustering \citep{Zhou2019AnalysisOS,braun2024strong} and pseudo-likelihood estimation \citep{zhou2020optimal}, but no method currently provides a principled and theoretically justified way to select the numbers of communities on both sides of a bipartite network.
-By contrast, in the unipartite setting, both community detection and model selection have received substantial theoretical attention under the block model families, for example through likelihood-based \citep{wang2017likelihood}, spectral \citep{le2022estimating} and testing based methods \citep{jin2023optimal,Jin2025goodness,Bhadra2025unified}.
+The study of bipartite community detection dates back to the seminal work of \citet{barber2007bimod}, who extended modularity maximization to two-mode networks through a ``bi-modularity'' objective.
+A large body of subsequent work has focused on developing algorithms for uncovering community structure, including methods based on modularity-type criteria \citep{Guimera2007module,liu2010community,pesantez2017efficient,ZHOU2018novel}, one-mode projections of bipartite networks \citep{Alzahrani2016}, and hierarchical or Bayesian-MCMC formulations \citep{Larremore2014infer, larremore2020bayes,tamarit2020hierarchical}.
+While these methods have demonstrated good empirical performance in certain settings, their treatment of the numbers of communities as tuning parameters still lacks a theoretical understanding.
+With the numbers of communities known, recent advances have established impressive theoretical guarantees (e.g., on membership recovery) for specific algorithms under the bipartite stochastic block model, such as spectral clustering \citep{Zhou2019AnalysisOS,braun2024strong} and pseudo-likelihood methods \citep{zhou2020optimal}.
+This calls for a method to consistently select the numbers of communities for bipartite networks.

-Cross-validation has long served as a principled tool for model selection, supported by a well-established theoretical foundation for statistical learning \citep{stone1974cv,geisser1975pred,shao1993cv,van2003unified,yang2007consistency,arlot2010survey,lei2025moderncv}.
-In network analysis, CV-based approaches have recently shown promise in determining the number of communities for unipartite stochastic block models \citep{chen2018network,li2020network,Chakrabarty2025subsampling,yang2025pnncv}, offering data-driven selection with certain consistency guarantees.
-Motivated by these successes, we adopt the penalized network cross-validation framework \citep{yang2025pnncv} as our starting point.
-However, bipartite networks present a fundamental complication: unlike unipartite graphs where both sides of the adjacency matrix correspond to the same set of nodes, a bipartite network consists of two distinct node sets.
-As a result, when selecting the number of communities on one side, the latent grouping structure on the other side is inherently unknown, making existing network cross-validation procedures inapplicable.